Skip to main content

 Aisle vs. Microsoft Copilot

 Copilot is AI chat inside Microsoft 365.
-Copilot Studio adds workflow building, sold as a separate product.
-Aisle gives you both in one platform, connected to your whole stack.
+Aisle gives you chat, workflows, and a shared prompt library in one platform, connected to your whole stack.

 Models available